nsidc/pmesdr/README.md

 This project software is licensed under the GNU General Public License v3.0.
 Please refer to the LICENSE.txt file for details.

+## Citation

+If you use this software in your work, please cite it using the metadata in the CITATION.cff file.

 ## Repository Contents